ianalexis/RealViewOn/README.md

 ## Operation Modes

 - **Smart**: Automatically detects and generates all keys.
-- **Forced**: Allows generating the files by requesting the missing information from the user when all required data cannot be obtained.
+- **Manual**: Allows generating the files by requesting the missing information from the user when all required data cannot be obtained.

 ## Usage